 Being familiar with the book and watching the trailer I knew there would be some differences.
 Overall I think they did a great job adapting the story to a movie.
-I was a little irritated with the “dirty dancing” as I felt that made it way less family friendly and was an unnessacary addition to the movie.
+I was a little irritated with the “dirty dancing” as I felt that made it way less family-friendly and was an unnecessary addition to the movie.
 Other than that, it was very well done.
 I enjoy watching it all play out and come to life.
 The acting was perfect.
 I wouldn’t have cast the characters differently.

 Overall I think you will really love this adventure with Hercule Poirot as they travel around Egypt and try to solve the mystery of the Death on the Nile!

 If you haven’t read the book yet, I just finished the Audible version of Death on the Nile read by none other than Kenneth Branagh and it was fantastic!
 If you click HERE you can signup for a free trial and listen to the book.
 You can also check out the other great reads by Christie on there.

 Death on the Nile hits theaters February 11, 2022!

 Death on the Nile is packed with an all-star cast!
 Kenneth Branagh, back as the iconic detective Hercule Poirot, is joined by Tom Bateman, four-time Oscar® nominee Annette Bening, Russell Brand, Ali Fazal, Dawn French, Gal Gadot, Armie Hammer, Rose Leslie, Emma Mackey, Sophie Okonedo, Jennifer Saunders, and Letitia Wright.